billroy/bitlash/README.md

 # Bitlash Release Notes

+## ARM Version compiles under Arduino 1.5

+- Bitlash builds under the github working code for the new Arduino 1.5 IDE, both for the customary AVR targets and for the new ARM targets for the Arduino Due.
+You will still get errors with the current Arduino 1.5 beta until a refresh is announced.
+See the forum thread below to test using the github code.

+- The ARM has no eeprom.
+Bitlash function storage in this alpha is in a 4k ram buffer that simulates EEPROM, except it vanishes at power-off.

+- Without a Due here, I cannot test it, but field reports are welcome.

 ## NOTE: ARDUINO 1.5 IDE PROBLEM -- October 22, 2012

 - There is an apparent bug in the new Arduino 1.5 IDE that prevents Bitlash and certain other libraries from being recognized as a valid library.

 - Issue thread here: http://code.google.com/p/arduino/issues/detail?can=2&start=0&num=100&q=&colspec=ID%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&groupby=&sort=&id=1079

+The issue appears to be resolved in code scheduled for the next beta

 - Forum thread here: http://arduino.cc/forum/index.php/topic,128543.msg966899.html#msg966899